mitr@net internet hotspot

 8. IBM PC

-Such was the magnificence of the PDP-8 and the mini-computer era it pioneered that it took a whole 16 years for the next true hero of computing to come along.
+The computer that started a desktop revolutionSuch was the magnificence of the PDP-8 and the mini-computer era it pioneered that it took a whole 16 years for the next true hero of computing to come along.
 There were some noteworthy efforts in the interim – the Apple II and the Commodore PET – but they were all overshadowed by the IBM 5150.
 This pioneering machine was launched in 1981 and it kick-started the desktop PC revolution.
 Indeed, your desktop PC of today is very much its direct descendant.
 At the time, commercial success wasn’t exactly assured, because the 5150 was massively expensive.
 The original 1981 PC sold for $1,565, which would be the equivalent of $3,900 (or £2,600) today!

 Never had a computer been cheaper than the ZX81, which sold for as little as £49.95.

 Despite these wallet-wilting features, the machine had a very sparse specification.
 For example, it didn’t come with a monitor: you had to use a TV.
 It had 16kB of memory and, as hard drives were squarely a thing of the future, you had to make do with floppy drives.
-Even these were an optional extra – IBM intended 5150 machines to store data on cassette tapes.
+Even these were an optional extra – IBM intended 5150 machines to store data on cassette tapes.9.
+Sinclair ZX81

-If imitation is the sincerest form of flattery then IBM must have been over the moon at the appearance of the many clones of its PC that soon flooded the market.
+The home computer that sold for under £50If imitation is the sincerest form of flattery then IBM must have been over the moon at the appearance of the many clones of its PC that soon flooded the market.

 Although the following wave of lookalikes succeeded in forcing prices down, back in the 1980s the PC was still most definitely a tool for businesses only.
 The machine that changed all that, at least here in the UK, was the Sinclair ZX81, which is still remembered for its super low price.
 On its launch it took the country by storm.